The Strike Zone — Best Value Stocks to Buy (Triple-Qualified)

 What qualifies a stock for the Strike Zone?

-A stock must pass all three filters simultaneously: (1) Positive margin of safety — our DCF model says the stock trades below intrinsic value, (2) Altman Z-Score above 1.8 — not in the bankruptcy distress zone, (3) Moat rating of 3+ stars — the company has a measurable competitive advantage.
-When all three green lights are on, the stock enters the Strike Zone.
+A stock must pass all three filters simultaneously: (1) Margin of safety above 10% — our valuation model says the stock trades at least 10% below fair value, (2) Altman Z-Score above 1.8 — not in the bankruptcy distress zone, (3) Moat rating of 3+ stars — the company has a measurable competitive advantage.
+Stocks with MOS above 15% enter the Strong Buy tier; 10-15% enter the Buy tier.

 How often does the Strike Zone list change?